Better bounds on finite-order Grothendieck constants: Preliminaries

 In essence, the Grothendieck inequality states that there exists a (finite) constant independent of the size of the matrix $M$ that bounds the ratio between the quantities $\sdp{d}{M}$ for various $d$.
 More formally, given $n\leq d$, for all real matrices $M$, we have~\cite{Gro53}

 so that the exact definition of these \emph{generalised Grothendieck constants} is

 The standard Grothendieck constant of order $d$ is obtained when $n=1$, in which case we use the shorthand notation $\KG{d}{1}=\KG{d}{}$.
-The Grothendieck constant of infinite order $K_G$ initially studied in~\cite{Gro53} corresponds to the limit $\lim_{d\rightarrow\infty}\KG{d}{}$, but it is out of the scope of our work, although we briefly mention it in \cref{sec:discussion}.
+The infinite-order Grothendieck constant $K_G$ initially studied in~\cite{Gro53} corresponds to the limit $\lim_{d\rightarrow\infty}\KG{d}{}$, but it is out of the scope of our work, although we briefly mention it in \cref{sec:discussion}.
 We refer the reader interested in general aspects and further generalisations of these constants to~\cite{Bri11}.